The six phases of financial independence

 - Spend extra money on things that add value to your life, like experiences or entrepreneurship.

-Whether it’s establishing a three-day work week, spending more time as a painter, snowboarder, or photographer, or you desire to get back to that woodworking hobby you’ve thought about – financial independence delivers a dose of freedom that’s hard to come by otherwise.
+Whether it’s establishing a three-day work week, spending more time as a painter, snowboarder, or photographer, or whatever you desire – financial independence delivers a dose of freedom that’s hard to come by otherwise.

 FI concepts explained elsewhere